--The soul is known as the "life-principle" of our being, that is, the immaterial entity that keeps the physical body alive.
-In other words, it is the non-physical source of all consciousness.
+-The soul is known as the "life-principle" of our being.
+It is the immaterial entity that keeps the physical body alive.
+It is the non-physical source of all consciousness.
 The soul is the immaterial part of the body which forms the basis of human features encompassing our actions, thoughts, ideas, hopes, and dreams.
 The soul is what makes us who we are.
 It is the essence of our personalities.
 The soul exists independently of the physical body because it is immaterial.
 The soul is therefore a separate entity from the body.

 -Human souls are breathed directly into our bodies by God (Genesis 2:8).
 This means that they constitute our spiritual identity.
-Only we are made in the image and likeness of God (Genesis 1:26-27).
-This fact alone distinguishes us from the animal kingdom.
+Our bodies were made from the components of this earth.
+Each soul is created by God through the secondary process of human reproduction.

 -The soul is an immaterial entity.
 It is non-physical.
-Thus the soul cannot be tested by the scientific method because science can only examine physical quantity.
-The soul transcends the physical realm.
+Thus, the soul cannot be tested by the scientific method because science can only examine the physical realm.
+The soul transcends that which is physical or material.
 Scripture says that man has a pneuma or soul.

--Because our souls are immaterial, it logically follows that our souls are immortal.
-Our souls will continue to live on for eternity, even after the moment of physical death.
-The very essence of our being will continue to thrive in the afterlife.
+-Because our souls are immaterial, it logically follows that they are also immortal.
+Our souls continue to live on for eternity, even after the moment of physical death.
+The very essence of our being continues to thrive in the afterlife.
+God judges the soul.

 -We can use our reasoning capacities to mentally categorize things into general categories, rather than only being able to reason with particular objects that we can physically see.
 The human mind is not limited only to the scope of concrete thinking.